xaur/decred-proposals/market-makers/arguments.md

 > We will provide reports on the total Decred volume (not just our trading) in all the markets we are participating in.
 Over time, this should demonstrate the increase in DCR trading, which could be valuable to the community. (@i2trading on [2019-08-08](https://proposals.decred.org/proposals/2eb7ddb29f151691ba14ac8c54d53f6692c1f5e8fe06244edf7d3c33fb440bd9/comments/14))

 > We will be happy to provide a quarterly reporting statement of all the trades we conducted, and how much liquidity we added to the market.
 We think this is a good idea. (@i2trading on [2019-08-08](https://proposals.decred.org/proposals/2eb7ddb29f151691ba14ac8c54d53f6692c1f5e8fe06244edf7d3c33fb440bd9/comments/10))

+> We will provide transparent reporting of how much we have traded along with metrics at the end of each month. (@i2trading on [2019-08-20](https://proposals.decred.org/proposals/2eb7ddb29f151691ba14ac8c54d53f6692c1f5e8fe06244edf7d3c33fb440bd9/comments/52))

 > we can provide a monthly report (@grapefruittrading on [2019-08-08](https://proposals.decred.org/proposals/4becbe00bd5ae93312426a8cf5eeef78050f5b8b8430b45f3ea54ca89213f82b/comments/13))